 To create the perfectly pressed shirt or blouse, carry out your pressing in sections.
 Start with the yoke of your shirt; this is easier when you use the corner of the press, and then continue with the sleeves.

-A shirt sleeve will fit perfectly onto the flat section of your press and make sure the arm hole seam sits at the edge of the padded base.
+A shirt sleeve will fit perfectly into the flat section of your press and make sure the armhole seam sits at the edge of the padded base.
 The next sections you will need to press are the front and back panels; left and right, with the buttons at the front of the board, nearest you.

 Pressing the collar flat will be the last step of this process, but make sure to only have the collar on the board, as you don’t want to ruin the pressing you have already done.

 There are many styles of trousers in a variety of different fabrics, but all will be pressed in a similar way.

 Using the shape of the board, you can slide the trousers over the end to get the top of the trousers pressed.
 If there are any pleats or pockets, you can place a small pad behind these to protect them from becoming creased.

 The legs should be pressed one half at a time unless the leg fits perfectly onto the press.
 Trousers which do not need a crease can be pressed flat, i.e. casual trousers and jeans.

 Tips for professional pressed results on other garments and fabrics